Malta in the Eurovision Song Contest 2022: Competing entries

+Shows

 Semi-final

-The semi-final took place on 17 February 2022.
+The semi-final took place on 17 February 2022 and was hosted by Stephanie Spiteri, Quinton Scerri and Ron Briffa.
+Twenty-two songs competed for eighteen qualifying spots in the final which were announced during the special show on 18 February 2022; the wildcard qualifier was announced prior to the final on 19 February.
 The running order for the semi-final was announced on 6 February 2022.
-Twenty-two songs competed for seventeen qualifying spots in the final, one of them being a wildcard among the six songs that originally failed to qualify from the semi-final, awarded to Jessika with the song "Kaleidoscope".

 Special show

-The special show, which celebrated Malta's 50th Anniversary since their first participation in the Eurovision Song Contest, took place on 18 February 2022.
+The special show, which celebrated Malta's 50th Anniversary since their first participation in the Eurovision Song Contest, took place on 18 February 2022 and was hosted by Ryan Borg and Josmar Gatt.
 The twenty-two contestants performed former Maltese Eurovision songs in duets with their respective original artists.
-The show was opened with a guest performance from the Analise Dance Studio, and featured a tribute to 1994 Maltese Eurovision entrant Christopher Scicluna who had passed away the same day.
+The show was opened with a guest performance from the Analise Dance Studio, and featured a tribute to 1994 Maltese Eurovision entrant Christopher Scicluna who had died the same day.

 Final

-The final took place on 19 February 2022.
-The seventeen entries that qualified from the semi-final were performed again and the votes of a six-member jury panel (6/7) and the results of proportional public televoting (1/7) determined the winner.
-The show was opened with a guest performance from the Analise Dance Studio, while the interval act featured performances by Malta's Junior Eurovision Song Contest 2015 winner and 2021 Maltese Eurovision entrant Destiny Chukunyere, 2021 Maltese Junior Eurovision entrant Ike and Kaya, and the Concept of Movement dance troupe.
+The final took place on 19 February 2022 and was hosted by Stephanie Spiteri, Quinton Scerri and Ron Briffa.
+The seventeen entries that qualified from the semi-final were performed again and the votes of a six-member jury panel (6/7) and the results of public televoting (1/7) determined the winner.
+The show was opened with a guest performance from the Analise Dance Studio, while the interval act featured performances by the Concept of Movement dance troupe, Malta's Junior Eurovision Song Contest 2015 winner and 2021 Eurovision entrant Destiny Chukunyere and 2021 Maltese Junior Eurovision entrants Ike and Kaya.
 After the votes from the jury panel and televote were combined, "Out of Sight" performed by Emma Muscat was the winner.

+Ratings

 Song selection

-Following Muscat's win at Malta Eurovision Song Contest 2022, rumours began to surface that she would perform a song other than "Out of Sight" at the Eurovision Song Contest.
-In an interview with the Danish public broadcaster, producer Anders Fredslund revealed that PBS had begun the search for a new Eurovision entry for Emma Muscat the day after her victory in the Maltese selection.
-Fredslund explained that he had been informed the representative has been chosen, but the broadcaster was looking for potential songs to represent it in the contest.
-The then company sent a number of songs to PBS, from which two were selected to be recorded as demos, with the broadcaster subsequently selecting "I Am What I Am", written by Dino Medanhodžić, Emma Musca, Julie Aagaard and Stine Kinck.
-"I Am What I Am" was released on 14 March 2022, and on the same day, the song was confirmed to replace "Out of Sight" as Muscat's entry at Eurovision.
+Following Emma Muscat's win at the Malta Eurovision Song Contest 2022, rumours began circulating that the singer would perform a song other than "Out of Sight" in Turin.
+This was in accordance with the rules of the selection, which stated that the winner could replace their national final winning entry and send any song they wished, as long as it abides by the rules of the Eurovision Song Contest.
+The singer confirmed the heavily speculated theory during an interview broadcast on the TVM programme TVAM on 14 March, where she stated that she would instead perform her new single "I Am What I Am".